dragonflydb/documentation/docs/command-reference/search/ft.search.md

 <details open>
 <summary><b>Search for a term in every text attribute</b></summary>

-Search for the term "wizard" in every TEXT attribute of an index containing book data.
+Search for the term `wizard` in every `TEXT` attribute of an index containing book data.

 ``` bash
 dragonfly> FT.SEARCH books-idx "wizard"